sheetd/AssemblyMaker/README.md

 ##Version##
 Assembly Maker v1.0
-2013/07/02 by Neil Meredith <nmeredith@gehrytech.com>
+2013/07/19 by Neil Meredith <nmeredith@gehrytech.com>

 ##Requirements##
 Digital Project V1R5 or CATIA V5-6R2012 (aka R22)

 ##Description##
-Inserts a Part/Product in to an assembly and then constrains the axis system of new part/product to a selection of axis system.
+Assembly Maker is a CATIA/Digital Project tool that allows you to batch insert a part/product in to an assembly and then constrains the axis system of new part/product to a selection of axis systems.

 ##Usage##
 Open "ContextModel.CATProduct" (and load in Design Model if you are using the Cache system).